Prioe/next-full-icu-repro/README.md

 17:02:38.707  Done with "package.json"
 ```

+### Case 2

+With `.env.NODE_ICU_DATA=node_modules/full-icu/icudt64l.dat`

+Running the next project locally with `$ now dev` will work.
+Deploying to Vercel with `$ now` will also succeed.

+The problem which occures in this case is that the SSR-rendered version
+renders the date on the index-page as `M/D/YYYY` but it should be rendered as `D.M.YYYY`.

 ### Additional Info

-The problem is caused by the property `.build.env.NODE_ICU_DATA`.
+The problem is caused by the property `.build.env.NODE_ICU_DATA` or `.env.NODE_ICU_DATA`.
 If this configuration is removed,
 the node runtime doesn't fulfill the [requirements of react-intl](https://formatjs.io/docs/runtime-requirements#nodejs).
 This will cause this error serverside: